ConfyShooter/SoftwareEngineering2021/README.md

 # ProjectSE2021
-Repository per il gruppo 20 del corso di Software Engineering A-H A.A.
-21/22
+_Repository of team 20 of the Software Engineering course A.Y.
+21/22_

 ### ✦ First delivery - Sun.
 November 21: